-In accordance with the applicable federal regulations (24 CFR 966.50), this grievance procedure is applicable to all individual grievances (as defined in Section I above) between the tenant and the PHA with the following exception of disputes between tenants not involving the PHA or class grievances.
-The grievance procedure is not intended as a forum for initiating or negotiating policy changes between a group or groups of tenants and the PHA's Board of Commissioners [24 CFR 966.51(b)].
+In accordance with the applicable federal regulations (24 CFR 966.50), this grievance procedure is applicable to all individual grievances (as defined in Section I above) between the tenant and the Property Site Manager with the following exception of disputes between tenants not involving GHURA or class grievances.
+The grievance procedure is not intended as a forum for initiating or negotiating policy changes between a group or groups of tenants and GHURA's Board of Commissioners [24 CFR 966.51(b)].